Volga Delta: Wildlife

 The delta has been protected since the early 1900s, with one of the first Russian nature preserves (Astrakhan Nature Reserve) having been set up there in 1919.
 Much of its local fauna is considered endangered.
 The delta is a major staging area for many species of water birds, raptors and passerines.
 Although the delta is best known for its sturgeons, catfish and carp are also found in large numbers in the delta region.
-The lotus has been adopted as the motif of the national flag of the neighbouring Kalmyks, since it is a venerated symbol in their Buddhist beliefs – they are the sole European people of Mongolian (Oirat) origin.
+The lotus has been adopted as the motif of the national flag of the neighbouring Kalmyks, since it is a venerated symbol in their Buddhist beliefs—they are the sole European people of Mongolian (Oirat) origin.

+Important Bird Area

+The delta has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant numbers of many waterbird species, including breeding squacco herons, great white egrets and Dalmatian pelicans.

 Protection and Destruction

 Industrial and agricultural modification to the delta plain has resulted in significant wetland loss.
 Between 1984 and 2001, the delta lost 277 km2 of wetlands, or an average of approximately 16 km2 per year, from natural and human-induced causes.
 The Volga discharges large amounts of industrial waste and sediment into the relatively shallow northern part of the Caspian Sea.
 The added fertilizers nourish the algal blooms that grow on the surface of the sea, allowing them to grow larger.